davidesner/keboola-mailkit-writer/README_KBC.md

 ###Use case 2
 Create new mailing list and upload the contacts into it.

-**NOTE*:* If a list with specified name already exists, the proccess will fail.
+**NOTE:** If a list with specified name already exists, the proccess will fail.
 Such configuration can be run only one time, to update the newly created list again, you need to specify its ID (returned in the standard output).

 ![](https://raw.githubusercontent.com/davidesner/keboola-mailkit-writer/master/img/use_case2.png)
 ###Use case 3